fragnova/fragnova/docs/Fragments Storage.md

 }
 ```
 ### FragmentMetadata
+Proto-hash + this metadata compose the Fragment class unique id.
 #### Remarks
 * #immutable - once created there is no way to edit, intentionally.
 ### FragmentClass
+Fragments classes are the DNA of fragments.
+This is the way to program fragments distribution, expiration and starting permissions before even creating any fragment yet.
 #### Remarks
 * #immutable - once created there is no way to edit, intentionally.
 ### InstanceData